c089/dashing-capybara/README.md

   dashboards without any tech knowledge.
 While I would love to see a project like this built on dashing-capybara, it is currently out of the scope of this project - you have to supply the data yourself using the API.
+* [Dashing][dashing] is a full framework to build dashboards and comes with beautiful widgets.
+However, it does too many things tightly coupled for my taste.
 * [Graphene][graphene] "is a realtime dashboard & graphing toolkit based on D3
   and Backbone".
 It is tightly coupled to Graphite (dashing-capybara tries to decouple from both data providing backends as well as front-end libraries)